HEAR admissions scheme for students from disadvantaged backgrounds

 By 5pm 15 March 2024 your supporting documents must reach the CAO, providing evidence of your circumstances.

 No applications will be accepted after the closing dates.
 The closing dates are very strict because HEAR is an additional application procedure which needs extra processing time.

-You will get a letter in late June 2023 (after the Leaving Certificate examination) telling you whether you are eligible for the scheme.
+You will be notified by email or through the cao.ie portal in late June 2024 (after the Leaving Certificate examination) telling you whether you are eligible for the scheme.
 If you are told you are not eligible you can ask for your application to be reviewed.
 Your HEAR application does not affect your CAO application, which will be processed in the usual way after you get your Leaving Certificate results.

 The CAO helpline at (091) 509 800 can assist school-leavers with their HEAR application.
 You can find further information in this list of frequently asked questions on the Access College website.
 You can also contact the access services of the colleges participating in the HEAR scheme.